 What is a reward credit card?

-A reward credit card works pretty much the same as any other credit card.
-You can spend up to a set limit and, when you receive a monthly bill, you can either:
+Otherwise, this type of credit card works pretty much the same as any other ones, in that you can spend up to a set limit and, when you receive a monthly bill, you can either:

 - Pay off the balance in full, in which case you shouldn’t pay any interest (subject to the terms and conditions of your card)

-- Make a smaller payment, right down to a minimum set by the provider, but you will have to pay interest on the balance left on the card.
+- Make a smaller payment, right down to a minimum set by the provider, but you’ll have to pay interest on the balance left on the card.

 There’ll be a limit to how much you can spend on your card.
 If you go beyond the specified amount, you could face charges and it might even affect your credit rating.